 Shop at Central Market

-One the most fun things to do in Kuala Lumpur is shopping at the Central Market.
+One the best places to visit in Kuala Lumpur is the Central Market.

-Dating back to 1888 and located at Jalan Tun Tan Cheng Lock, Central Market Kuala Lumpur is a perfect spot to spend a rainy day in the heart of the city.
+Dating back to 1888 and located at Jalan Tun Tan Cheng Lock, Central Market Kuala Lumpur is a perfect spot to spend a day shopping in the heart of the city.

 This busy place offers a unique shopping experience with a wide array of shops available.